Courtney and Justin in Glencoe

 Not only that, it dates all the way back to the ancient Celtic handfasting tradition of circa 7000 BC.

-The Pagan tradition of handfasting may seem bizarre and a little extreme, but in ancient Celtic times, it symbolised the binding of two lives over love (awww!), and is still very much a popular tradition in Irish and Scottish weddings today.
+The Pagan tradition of handfasting may seem bizarre, but in ancient Celtic times, it symbolised the binding of two lives over love, and is still very much a popular tradition in Irish and Scottish weddings today.

 As we’ve established, the ancient wedding tradition of handfasting predates Christianity, and is linked to 7000 BC Ireland.